allisonmachado/blog.allison.bsb.br/posts/http-caching-and-cdn.md

 ## Private caches

 A private cache is a cache tied to a specific client — typically a browser cache.
-If a response contains personalized content to a specific user and you want to store the response only in the private cache, the server should respond with a private directive:
+If a response contains personalized content to a specific user and you want to store the response only in the private cache, the server should respond with a "private" directive:

 `Cache-Control: private`

-This header can help to protect sensitive information by ensuring that it is not inadvertently cached or shared with other users.
+This header can help protect sensitive information by ensuring that it is not inadvertently cached or shared with other users.

 ## Shared caches